dlanza1/ExDeMon/doc/users-manual/define-metrics.md

 If a variable expires and the variable is used for the computation, no metrics will be produced.
 For aggregations, individual values are removed from the aggregation if they are not updated after such period.
 In the case all the values for a given aggregated variable expire, count is 0.
 You can also ignore recent metrics by specifying an "ignore" period .
 Metrics will be taken into account once they pass the ignore period.
-Ignore and expire can be truncate by minute (m), hour (h) or day (d), so that a variable could take, for example, only data of the previuos minute:
+Ignore and expire can be truncate by minute (m), hour (h) or day (d), so that a variable could take, for example, only data of the previous minute:

 ```
 # Variable only take into account metrics of the previous minute